-(1) Manure storage facility design, construction, closure, management and utilization activities shall be carried out in accordance with the manure facility plan and applicable standards specified in Waupaca Co.
+- (1) Agricultural waste storage facility design, construction, closure, management and utilization activities shall be carried out in accordance with the manure facility plan and applicable standards specified in Waupaca Co.
 Code s.
-51.13.

-(2) The permittee shall give 5 working days' notice to the department before starting any construction or closure activity authorized by the permit.

-(3) Written approval from the department must be obtained prior to any modifications to the permitted plans.

-(4) Activities authorized by permit must be completed within two (2) years from the date of issuance, after which the permit shall be void.
-Permits may be extended annually upon request made prior to the expiration with approval from the department.

-(5) The permittee, design engineer or consultant, and the contractor shall certify, in writing, that a new facility was installed as planned.

-(6) The permittee, engineer and contractor shall participate in a pre-construction conference with county staff before initiating construction of a new facility to outline the requirements and responsibilities of all of the involved parties.

-(7) The department shall provide onsite inspection and final approval for all construction projects conducted under a permit issued under this chapter.
-To receive final approval, a manure storage facility must be fully constructed as designed including the marking of the maximum operating level and implementation of all safety devices.

-(8) No permitted manure storage facilities may receive manure until the county provides its final approval.
-No manure may be emptied from a permitted manure storage facility until the county approves the nutrient management plan submitted by the applicant.

-(9) Provide a nutrient management plan annually to the department by April $15^{\text{th}}$ of each year to document compliance with ordinance requirements.
+51.13. - (2) Permittees must obtain all required permits and authorizations required by the State of Wisconsin, Waupaca County and the local municipality before beginning any construction activity. - (3) The permittee shall give 5 working days' notice to the department before starting any construction or closure activity authorized by the permit. - (4) Written approval from the department must be obtained prior to any modifications to the permitted plans. - (5) Activities authorized by permit must be completed within two (2) years from the date of issuance, after which the permit shall be void.
+Permits may be extended annually upon request made prior to the expiration with approval from the department. - (6) Following completion of construction and prior to use, an agricultural or civil engineer registered in the State of Wisconsin or a DATCP, NRCS, or LWCD engineering practitioner and the permittee, and, if applicable, the contractor shall certify in writing on forms provided by the Department that all facilities and systems were installed as planned, including as-built dimensions and authorized changes or modifications made during construction. - (7) The permittee, engineer and contractor shall participate in a pre-construction conference with county staff before initiating construction of a new facility to outline the requirements and responsibilities of all of the involved parties. - (8) The department shall provide onsite inspection and final approval for all construction projects conducted under a permit issued under this chapter.
+To receive final approval, a manure storage facility must be fully constructed as designed including the marking of the maximum operating level and implementation of all safety devices. - (9) No permitted agricultural waste storage facilities may receive agricultural waste until the county provides its final approval.
+No agricultural waste may be emptied from a permitted agricultural waste storage facility until the county approves the nutrient management plan submitted by the applicant. - (10) Provide a copy of the complete nutrient management plan annually to the department by April 15th of each year to document compliance with ordinance requirements.